 Child-Friendly Features

-Activities for Children: Weddings can be long for little ones.
+Activities for Children: Weddings can be long and boring for little ones.
 Setting up a kids' table with crayons, coloring books, and quiet toys can keep them entertained throughout the evening.
 You might also consider a separate area with activities or movies to give them a break from the festivities.

 Inclusive Planning Practices